Skip to main content

 TIp

 Notice that we omitted the new Cloud Executor’s env parameter.
-Doing so preserves the original executor’s software environment, which is recommended when using Covalent Blueprints.
+Doing so preserves the original executor’s software environment, which is generally recommended when using Covalent Blueprints.

 Generic access to executors